saiflm17/hello-java-maven/README.md

 - After i will give some credentials to login jenkins dashboard .

-- Now am creating a New Repository and the Repository_Name is
+- Now am creating a New Repository and the Repository_Name : hello-java-maven .

+- here am taking two files .

+   1 . pom.xml
+   2 . src/main/java/